ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 Each Attester in general has at least one Attesting Environment and one Target Environment (e.g., hardware, firmware, Operating System, etc.).
-Typically, each Attester has multiple Target Environments, each with their own "claim sets" representing their actual state.
+Typically, each Attester has multiple Target Environments, each with their own "claims sets" representing their actual state.
 Additionally, the number of Target Environments and Attesting Environments that are components of an Attester are not limited.

-"Actual state" is a group of claim sets about the actual state of the Attester at a given point in time.
-Each claim set holds claims about a specific Target Environment that is essential to determining trustworthiness.
-Generally speaking, each claim has a name (typically referred to as a label, and occasionally referred to as a key or code-point) and a singleton value, being a value collected from a Target Environment of a specific Attester at a given point in time.
+"Actual state" is a group of claims sets about the actual state of the Attester at a given point in time.
+Each claims set holds claims about a specific Target Environment that is essential to determining trustworthiness.
+Generally speaking, each claim has a name and a singleton value, being a value collected from a Target Environment of a specific Attester at a given point in time.
 Some claims may inherently have multiple values, such as a list of files in a given location on the device, but in the context of this document such a list is treated as a single unit, representing one Attester at one point in time.

-"Reference state" is a group of claim sets about the desired or undesired state of an Attester.
+"Reference state" is a group of claims sets about the desired or undesired state of an Attester.
 Typically, each claim has a name and a set of potential values, being the values that are allowed/disallowed when determining the trustworthiness of the Attester.